millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 Lab 11: Dimensional Analysis
 ============================

-Dimensional Analysis is a method for analyzing various physical quantities (like energy, force, velocity, distance, etc) based on their base units (like length, time, or mass).
+Dimensional Analysis is a method for analyzing various physical quantities (like energy, force, velocity, distance, etc.) based on their base units (like length, time, or mass).
 In this lab, you will use dimensional analysis to estimate the energy output of an atomic bomb.

 Rayleigh's Method and the Buckingham :math:`\pi` Theorem
 --------------------------------------------------------
-The background for dimensional analysis comes from `Rayleigh's method <"https://en.wikipedia.org/wiki/Dimensional_analysis#Rayleigh's_method">`_ and the formalization of Rayleigh's method, the `Buckingham pi theorem <https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem>`_.
+The background for dimensional analysis comes from `Rayleigh's method <"https://en.wikipedia.org/wiki/Dimensional_analysis#Rayleigh's_method">`_ and the formalization of Rayleigh's method, the `Buckingham Pi theorem <https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem>`_.

 The main idea is that you can create an equation relating a bunch of independent variables and one dependent variable.
 We can then use Rayleigh's method to ensure that the base units work out.
 If they do, we have a valid way of looking at our independent variable.